-LEADER'S ORIENTATION DINNER
+LEADER'S ORIENTATION MEETING

-The Leader Orientation Meeting will occur on Sunday, February 19, 2023 at the Camp Friedlander Dining Hall.
-More details about the meeting will be released in mid-December.
+The Leader Orientation Meeting will occur on Sunday, February 18, 2024, and is now virtual to be more accessible for units located further from camp.
 This important orientation meeting will unveil new programs, relay registration information, and have a question and answer period with the Camp Director and other camp leadership to help you prepare for camp.